 A new requirement that regards all legal businesses is that they have to register their UBOs (Ultimate Beneficial Owners) after being admitted as a new member of the Organization for Economic Co-operation and Development (OECD) in May 2023.
 Our lawyers in Costa Rica can offer more information on the UBO Register.

 Articles of Association of an LLC in Costa Rica

 Any modification of the Articles of Association must be presented in front of a notary and announced at the Commercial Sector of the Public Registry immediately.
-We also offer tailored services related to company formation in Costa Rica.
+We also offer tailored services related to company formation in Costa Rica in 2024.

-No minimum share capital is required if you want to start a business in Costa Rica as an LLC.
+No minimum share capital is required if you want to start a business in Costa Rica as an LLC in 2024.